mottigottlieb/mottigottlieb.github.io/_posts/2016/05/27/2016-05-27-creating_a_simple_note_application_medium.markdown

 => main
 ```

- As i continue my journey to becoming a full stack web developer i’m sure i’ll meet many more uses of `self`
- Where i'll truly see how every instance is uniquely an object in itself.
+As my journey to a full stack web developer continues  i  look forward to many more uses of `self` Where I'll truly see how every instance is uniquely an object in itself.